Rukmini-2-1/Rukmini-OnlineEcommerceStore/README.md

 If user clicks on empty cart option then all the items will be removed from cart.
 #### confirm order:
 when users click on checkout option , they will be redirected to payment options and address for shipment.
+#### Admin :
-#### Admin :When admin logs in ,he can add new items, delete existing items and view the orders placed by several users.
+When admin logs in ,he can add new items, delete existing items and view the orders placed by several users.
 #### Database:
 The products are stored in products collection
 The orders are stored in orders collection